Halfway through my daily walk, my wife drove out to met me.

 “Mister, you are in big, big, big trouble,” she said.

-This time it was so bad, I had to ask.
+This time it was really bad, so I had to ask.

 “What did I do now?”